Incorrect Free Space Reported

 #1 Updated by cpg almost 10 years ago

 the system default "reserved space" is 5%. it can be changed with

 tune2fs -m NUMBER /dev/sdxX

 remember that the number is a percentage of reserved blocks though. also, i believe it can be changed while the device is mounted.

 $ sudo tune2fs -m 2 /dev/sdf1 [sudo] password for cpg: tune2fs 1.41.12 (17-May-2010) Setting reserved blocks percentage to 2% (7325687 blocks)

 -m reserved-blocks-percentage Set the percentage of the filesystem which may only be allocated by privileged processes.
 Reserving some num? ber of filesystem blocks for use by privileged processes is done to avoid filesystem fragmentation, and to allow system daemons, such as syslogd(8), to continue to function correctly after non-privileged processes are pre? vented from writing to the filesystem.
 Normally, the default percentage of reserved blocks is 5%.

 one thing we could do is show 5% in a different color or something if it's ext4.

-#2 Updated by Zeiva over 9 years ago
+#2 Updated by Zeiva almost 10 years ago

 The different color approach is a good idea.
 Question is how useful is this system-reserved space on the storage drives?
 5% off a storage drive is quite a big chunk of space users won’t have access to by default (at least when using greyhole, unsure about normal shares).
 Would it be possible to have Amahi use a lower % for storage drives by default along with the color difference?